anitaRead/TriviAA/README.md

 - Press __i__ to run in an iOS simulator
 - Press __w__ to run the app in your browser

-Enter the following commands to run all unit tests with coverage:
+Enter the following command to run all unit tests with coverage:

 ```
 npm test